 Section 162(m) generally provides that no federal income tax business expense deduction is allowed for annual compensation in excess of \$1 million paid by a publicly traded corporation to its principal executive officer or any of the three other most highly compensated officers (excluding the principal financial officer), as determined in accordance with the applicable rules under the Securities Exchange Act.
-Under the Internal Revenue Code, however, there is no limitation on the deductibility of compensation paid to such officers, who are referred to as "covered executive officers," that represents qualified performancebased compensation as determined under the Internal Revenue Code.
-To constitute qualified performance-based compensation, the compensation paid by the Company to its covered executive officers must be paid solely on account of the achievement of one or more objective performance goals established in writing by the Committee while the achievement of such goals is substantially uncertain.
+Under the Internal Revenue Code, however, there is no limitation on the deductibility of compensation paid to such officers, who are referred to as "covered executive officers," that represents qualified performance-based compensation as determined under the Internal Revenue Code.
+To constitute qualified performance-based compensation paid by the Company to its covered executive officers must be paid solely on account of the achievement of such goals is substantially uncertain.
 Performance goals may be based on one or more performance measures consisting of business criteria that apply to the covered officer, a business unit, or the Company, a subsidiary or other affiliate on an individual or a consolidated basis, but need not be based on an increase or positive result under the business criteria selected.
 The Committee is prohibited from increasing the amount of compensation payable if a performance goal is met, but may reduce or eliminate compensation even if the performance goal is achieved.